babel/website/docs/options.md

 ### Merging

 Babel's configuration merging is relatively straightforward.
-Options will overwrite existing options when they are present and their value is not `undefined`, with a few special cases:
+Options will overwrite existing options when they are present, and their value is not `undefined`, with a few special cases:

 * `parserOpts` objects are merged, rather than replaced, using the same logic as top-level options.
 * `generatorOpts` objects are merged, rather than replaced, using the same logic as top-level options.